MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 ---
 # How to detect Microsoft Edge in your website

-Browsers provide mechanisms for sites to detect browser brand and version information, in addition to other device characteristics such as the host operating system.
+Browsers provide mechanisms for sites to detect browser brand and version information, also other device characteristics such as the host operating system.
 One such mechanism, the User-Agent string, has a long history of causing website compatibility issues.
-Hence, the Microsoft Edge team recommends sites to use either feature detection or an improved mechanism to retrieve browser information named [User-Agent Client Hints](#user-agent-client-hints).
+So, the Microsoft Edge team recommends websites use either feature detection or an improved mechanism to retrieve browser information named [User-Agent Client Hints](#user-agent-client-hints).
 Microsoft Edge supports the following two mechanisms for retrieving user agent information.

 |  | Server-side | Client-side |
 |:--- |:--- |:--- |